-We market Protandim® as a "dietary supplement" as defined in the Dietary Supplement Health and Education Act of 1994, or DSHEA.
+We market Protandim [®] as a "dietary supplement" as defined in the Dietary Supplement Health and Education Act of 1994, or DSHEA.
 DSHEA is intended to promote access to safe, quality dietary supplements, and information about dietary supplements.
 DSHEA established a new framework governing the composition and labeling of dietary supplements.
-DSHEA does not apply to animal supplements like Canine Health®.
+DSHEA does not apply to animal supplements like Canine Health [®].
 We are not required to obtain FDA pre-market approval to sell our products in the United States under current laws.

 DSHEA permits statements of nutritional support, called "structure-function" statements, to be included in labeling for dietary supplements without FDA marketing approval.
-Such statements may claim a benefit related to a classical nutrient deficiency disease and disclose the prevalence of such disease in the United States, describe the role of a nutrient or dietary ingredient intended to affect the structure or function in humans, characterize the documented mechanism by which a nutrient or dietary ingredient acts to maintain such structure or function, or describes general well-being from consumption of a nutrient or dietary ingredient acts to maintain such structure or function in humans, characterize the structure, mitigate, treat, or prevent a disease.
+Such statements may claim a benefit related to a classical nutrient deficiency disease and disclose the prevalence of such disease in the United States, describe the role of a nutrient or dietary ingredient intended to affect the structure or function in humans, characterize the documented mechanism by which a nutrient or dietary ingredient acts to maintain such structure or function, or describes general well-being from consumption of a nutrient or dietary ingredient.
+Such statements may not expressly or impliedly claim that a dietary supplement is intended to diagnose, cure, mitigate, treat, or prevent a disease.
 A company that uses a statement of nutritional support in labeling must possess evidence substantiating that the statement is truthful and not misleading and is supported by competent and reliable scientific evidence.
 The FDA may assert that a particular statement of nutritional support that a company is using is an illegal claim; that assertion, normally, is in the form of a warning letter to that company.
-We have a duty to send to the FDA a notice that lists each new structure-function statement made by us; we are obligated to send that notice within 30 days after the first marketing of a supplement with such a statement.
+We have a duty to send to the FDA a notice that lists each new structure-function statement made by us; we are obligated to send that notice within 30 days after the first marketing of a supplement with such a statement